fleming79/async-kernel/docs/usage/commands.md

 # PySide6 is default.
 You can specify a different module via `loop_options`
 async-kernel -a async-qt --interface.loop=qt --interface.loop_options={'module':'PySide2'}
 ```

+## Loop options

+Options can be provided to configure how a loop loads.
+There are only a few options available
+at present.

+- `host_class' `[type[Host| str]]` : A customised subclass of a [Host][async_kernel.event_loop.run.Host]
+    or a dotted import path to the customised Host.
+- `'module': The module name on which to base the event loop.
+(Only applies to 'qt').

 ## Backend options